nimble-ui/NimbleUI/COMMUNITY/BECOMING_A_CORE_MEMBER.md

 The application will be reviewed by the core team, and the verdict will be given within five business days.

-If the application was accepted, the member in question will [shadow](https://www.gartner.com/en/human-resources/glossary/job-shadowing) other core members performing necessary roles
+If the application was accepted, the member in question will [shadow](https://www.gartner.com/en/human-resources/glossary/job-shadowing) other core members performing necessary roles.
 New members will shadow existing members for seven days, and during this period, they can ask questions in the meeting room (#1) or the lounge (#2), but they are not yet community administrators.

 Once the shadowing period is complete, the member in question is ready to become an Administrator,